 Tonight’s fixture will be the latest instalment of a fascinating rivalry between two clubs who have contested some huge nights on the Champions League stage.

 Ahead of the game, we look back at five of the most memorable modern meetings between Bayern Munich and Barcelona.

 The 1998/99 season saw Barcelona and Bayern Munich drawn together in the Champions League’s group of death, with the former’s reward for being crowned Spanish champions a group stage containing both the German giants and Manchester United.

 The first meeting between the sides saw Bayern edge a narrow 1-0 win in Munich, with the return at the Camp Nou proving a crucial contest in the outcome of group progression.

 Ottmar Hitzfeld’s side produced an impressive performance to seal a second win over Barcelona and take control of the group, recovering from a half-time deficit as Hasan Salihamidžić’s 87th-minute winner sealed all three points for the visitors.

-Bayern progressed as group winners and reached the final, suffering an agonising late defeat as former group stage opponents Manchester United scored twice in stoppage-time to snatch the Champions League trophy in dramatic fashion.
+Bayern progressed as group winners and reached the final, where the Germans suffered an agonising late defeat as former group stage opponents Manchester United scored twice in stoppage-time to snatch the Champions League trophy in dramatic fashion.
 Barcelona were eliminated, with just three points separating Bayern, United and the Spaniards in third.